Get to know what it’s like to visit this destination.

 - Plage De Saint Tropez (Famous beach and clubs)

-The port of Saint-Tropez is very much a tender port for cruise ships so you’ll be at anchor in the Gulf of Saint-Tropez and you’ll visit the town by tender boat.
-There will be numerous super-yachts berthed alongside in the harbour and it’s always fun guessing the owner, but your cruise ship is likely to have some mega-yacht neighbours at anchor too.
+The port of Saint-Tropez is very much a tender port for cruise ships, so you’ll be at anchor in the Gulf of Saint-Tropez and will visit the town by tender.
+There will be numerous super-yachts berthed alongside in the harbour and it’s always fun guessing the owner (with the help of a ship tracking app and Google), but your cruise ship is likely to have some mega-yacht neighbours at anchor, too.
 This port attracts the seriously wealthy, so don’t be surprised if some of the yachts in the bay are similar in size to your ship, or even bigger!

-Saint-Tropez is buzzing with restaurants, bars and nightclubs but it’s really important to plan your visit if you intend to eat out as there is a lot of choice and it will be very busy during the summer cruising months in the Med.
+Saint-Tropez is buzzing with restaurants, bars and nightclubs but it’s really important to plan your visit if you intend to eat out as there is a lot of choice and it will be very busy during the summer cruising months.
 And for all of the above, the Old Port area is the place to be.
-It’s also extremely expensive, expect to pay €20 for a small bag of pick-n-mix sweets for example (yes, we got burned on this very purchase).
+It’s also extremely expensive, expect to pay €20 for a small bag of pick-n-mix sweets, for example (yes, my daughter got burned on this very purchase!).

-Tip: Try the traditional dessert – Tarte Tropézienne, a brioche bun, whipped cream and ice-cream.
-This local delight is as indulgent as the place itself and was invented 50 years ago in the eponymous bakery and according to local legend names by Brigitte Bardot herself whilst on location there.
+Lastly, for your ‘when in Rome moment’, you must try the traditional dessert – Tarte Tropézienne, a brioche bun, whipped cream and ice-cream.
+This local delight is as indulgent as the place itself and was invented 50 years ago in the eponymous bakery and according to local legend, named by Brigitte Bardot herself whilst on location there.